 Goals for people with health conditions or physical limitations

 If you have a serious health condition or an injury, or if you’re a senior or a heavier individual you may need to set a more modest step goal.
 That’s ok!
 Walking is really only a competition with yourself to get as active and stay as active as you can be.
 If you’re able to get a half hour of brisk walking every day (at whatever pace is brisk for you), you’re meeting your minimum fitness needs.
 If this ends up as around 3,000 or 4,000 steps per day, that can be a win for you.
+Studies have shown that even relatively small amounts of light exercise can reduce your risk of death, so

 If you have a health condition or physical limitation, talk to your doctor about an appropriate step goal for you.
 The most important thing is getting active, whatever your goal is!